 That doesn't necessarily mean that we are all full time professionals.
 A surprising number of tasks and activities involve or require a deep knowledge of calligraphy skills, from type design to graffiti to tattoo art.

-In this section of the site, we are very proud to invite friends and guests to share some of their life, knowledge and expertise in calligraphy, and so encourage you by real example to dive deeper into the world of letterforms and the art of the word.
+In this section of the site, I'm very proud to invite friends and guests to share some of their life, knowledge and expertise in calligraphy, and so encourage you by real example to dive deeper into the world of letterforms and the art of the word.

-We hope you enjoy and are inspired by these excellent accounts of how to be a calligrapher!
+Please enjoy and be inspired by these excellent accounts of how to be a calligrapher!

 More guest pages will be added on an ongoing basis.
 If you use calligraphy to a high standard in your profession or career and you'd like to share your thoughts and experience of how to be a calligrapher, please get in touch.